 About the Department of Diagnostic and Interventional Radiology

-The Department of Diagnostic and Interventional Radiology ranks amongst the largest and most modern imaging providers in Southwestern Germany.
-It centralises radiology services for inpatients and outpatients of CaritasKlinikum Saarbrücken, with its sites St. Theresia in Saarbrücken and St. Josef in Dudweiler, and for the medical care centre.
+The Department of Diagnostic and Interventional Radiology ranks among the largest and most modern imaging providers in Southwestern Germany.
+It centralises radiology services for inpatients and outpatients of CaritasKlinikum Saarbrücken, with its sites St Theresia in Saarbrücken and St Josef in Dudweiler, and for the medical care centre.
 The spectrum includes all services in diagnostic and interventional radiology:

 The department incorporates all aspects of diagnostic imaging.
 It has two state-of-the-art MRI scanners, one 1.5 T MRI scanner and one 3 T MRI scanner.

-The department has three state-of-the-art CT scanners, including a 256-slice CT scanner, across both sites, which allow detailed cross-sectional imaging to assist with diagnosis, staging and response during and after treatment.
-With access to a fourth wide bore CT scanner, the department offers all interventional CT capabilities.
+The department has three state-of-the-art CT scanners across the two sites, including a 256-slice CT scanner.
+These allow detailed cross-sectional imaging to assist with diagnosis, staging and response during and after treatment.
+With access to a fourth wide-bore CT scanner, the department offers all interventional CT capabilities.